Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 ======
 - [01/2025] Our paper “Graph-Based Robot Optimal Path Planning with Bio-Inspired Algorithms” has been appraised as <strong style="color: red;">Best Paper</strong> of <i>Biomimetic Intelligence and Robotics</i> in 2024!

-- [01/2025] Tingjun was named as the <a href="https://www.oaepublish.com/news/ir.993" target="_blank">Distinguished Reviewer</a> for <i>Intelligence and Robotics</i> in 2024!
+- [01/2025] Tingjun was named as the <a href="https://www.oaepublish.com/news/ir.993" target="_blank">Distinguished Reviewer</a> for <i>Intelligence and Robotics</i> journal in 2024!

-- [01/2025] Tingjun organized the Special Issue <a href="https://www.oaepublish.com/specials/ir.2369" target="_blank">"Bio-inspired Intelligence for Robotics and Autonomous Systems: Advances and Applications"</a> in the Intelligence and Robotics journal!
+- [01/2025] Tingjun organized the Special Issue <a href="https://www.oaepublish.com/specials/ir.2369" target="_blank">"Bio-inspired Intelligence for Robotics and Autonomous Systems: Advances and Applications"</a> in the  <i>Intelligence and Robotics</i> journal!

 - [12/2024] Tingjun organized Special Session: <a href="https://tingjun-lei.github.io/CEC2025_SS.github.io/" target="_blank">"Bio-inspired Intelligence and Evolutionary Computation for Robotics and Autonomous Systems"</a> in <b>IEEE CEC 2025</b>!